datadryad/dryad-app/app/views/stash_engine/pages/_definitions.html.md

 # Definitions

-*Updated: August 22, 2025*
+*Updated: October 7, 2025*

 <dl>
   <div>
   <dt>Accept/Acceptance.</dt>
-  <dd>A conclusion by Dryad Curation personnel that a Dataset is suitable for Publication.</dd>
+  <dd>A conclusion by Dryad Curation personnel that a Dataset is suitable for Dataset Publication.</dd>
   </div>

   <div>